Orlando Flea Control & Extermination

 “Well, no one really keeps records on these things,” says Phil Koehler, a professor of entomology at the University of Florida.
 “But all the weather conditions have been right.”

 “We have had a record number of flea calls this summer,” says Rodney Allman, CEO and President of Envirosafe Pest Control Orlando.
 “We do interior and interior flea treatments and offer the best guarantee in the business.
 Prevention Pest Control is the key say Allman.”
-Envirosafe Pest Control Orlando office is located at 3172 Orlando and is one of the only providers of Organic and Natural Pest Control for fleas in Central Florida.
+Envirosafe Pest Control Orlando office is located right here in Orlando and is one of the only providers of Organic and Natural Pest Control for fleas in Central Florida.

 Although much has been made of the enduring nature of the common cockroach, fleas are diabolically hardy.
 But they need blood to survive.